irunasroot/servicenow/README.md

 Installs and configures the Agent Client Collector (ACC) agent.

 There's a base role that will install, configure, and restart the ACC on the inventory, but can also be broken down into individual roles if needed.
-All the documenation reguarding this role can be found in the [role's readme](roles/agent_client_collector/README.md).
+All the documentation regarding this role can be found in the [role's readme](docs/roles/AGENT_CLIENT_COLLECTOR.md).

 ### Roles
 * agent_client_collector